 Kawai CA49 – $2299 price in satin black, satin rosewood, or satin white | The Kawai CA49 “concert series” home digital piano has a proprietary “longer key” wood key action which no other brand or model has in this $2000 price range.
 This new “Grand Feel Compact” wood key action is the most realistic graded & piano weighted key action that exists today under $3000 in our opinion out of any brands of digital pianos on the market, and this is what sets the CA49 apart from all other digital pianos at $2200 or less.
 This piano key action also outplays any of the Kawai plastic key actions such as what is in the CN29.
 Beyond that, the CA49 also has a very enjoyable stereo grand piano sound going through a 40 watt 4-speaker Onkyo internal sound system.

 The CA49 is focused mostly on the “piano playing experience” and does not have a lot of frills or bells & whistles, as some people call it.
-There are some other instrument sounds which are quite realistic on the model and the cabinet looks attractive and comes in satin rosewood, black, or white with a matching padded bench.
-For the money this is definitely the finest digital piano we have ever played when it comes to authentic key action movement as compared to a real piano in this price range.
-The CA49 is a relatively new model and will no doubt continue through the year 2020/2021 and beyond.
+There are some other instrument sounds like strings, organ, harpsichord, etc which are quite realistic on the model and the cabinet looks attractive and comes in satin rosewood, black, or white with a matching padded bench.
+For the money this is definitely the one of the finest digital pianos we have played under $2500 when it comes to authentic key action movement as compared to a real piano.
+The CA49 is a relatively new model and will no doubt continue through 2021 and beyond.

 The CN39 has 256-note piano polyphony, 355 instrument sounds as compared to 19 in the CN29, is General MIDI compatible to play full GM song files, record and play wav and MP3 audio song files along with over-dubbing extra parts, can store 16 user registration memories, has a full array of external audio and MIDI output and input connectivity, and has the bigger and better speaker system with 4 larger speakers as compared to the CN29.
 The CN39 cabinet is also larger and takes up a slightly larger footprint.
 For those people who want some very cool fun features with extra “bells & whistles” along with a digital piano that can be enjoyable for just pure piano playing, the CN39 would be a great option and it comes in a rosewood, black, or white cabinet.
-However, with all of our experience in piano instruction, teaching piano, and playing professionally for many years, the key action is the #1 thing to be concerned about in any piano so with that in mind we always recommend to go with a wooden extra long key key-action if its in the same price range and the Kawai CA49 or CA59 would be the much better option in that way.
+However, with all of our experience in piano instruction, teaching piano, and playing professionally for many years, the key action is the #1 thing to be concerned about in any piano so with that in mind we recommend this model for its superior key action, piano sound, and pedaling.

 Kawai MP11SE stage digital piano | REVIEW | $2799 internet price | The top model stage piano MP11SE is the epitome of portable, high quality digital pianos when it comes to offering the most authentic acoustic piano playing experience you can get in a portable digital piano.
 This piano has the proprietary extra long wood key “Grand Feel Action” that puts it way above any other portable digital piano on the market today.
 We have played this model many times and although there are many other very good brands out there, nothing comes close to this model for pure piano performance including the impressive stereo acoustic piano sound and very responsive triple pedal unit with optical sensors which is included with this model.
 The MP11SE does not have speakers built in which is typical for stage pianos so you would need to purchase a separate pair of speakers or powered monitors for piano sound.
 Of course you can also listen to this piano through a good pair of stereo headphones for private practice.